zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 85

 world --" And he was off, explaining all about the four balls and the positions of the seven players, describing famous games he'd been to with his brothers and the broomstick he'd like to get if he had the money.
-He was just taking Harry through the finer points of the game when the compartment door slid open yet again, but it wasn't Neville the toadless boy, or Hermione Granger this time.
+He was just taking Harry through the finer points of the game when the compartment door slid open yet again, but it wasn't Neville the toad less boy, or Hermione Granger this time.

 Three boys entered, and Harry recognized the middle one at once: it was the pale boy from Madam Malkin's robe shop.
 He was looking at Harry with a lot more interest than he'd shown back in Diagon Alley.